andrechristikan/ack-nestjs-boilerplate/README.md

 ## Getting Started

-Before we start, we need to install some packages and tools.
+Before start, we need to install some packages and tools.
 The recommended version is the LTS version for every tool and package.

 > Make sure to check that the tools have been installed successfully.

 1. [NodeJs][ref-nodejs]
-2. [MongoDB as Replication][ref-mongodb]
+2. [MongoDB][ref-mongodb]
 3. [Yarn][ref-yarn]
 4. [Git][ref-git]
 5. [Docker][ref-docker]